spiral/docs/components/validation.md

 ```

 ### File Checker (prefix "file::")
-File checker fully support filename provided in a string form or using `UploadedFileInterface`, this makes this checker very useful for file uploades.
+File checker fully supports the filename provided in a string form or using `UploadedFileInterface`.
+This makes the checker very useful for uploading files.

 | Rule          | Parameters            | Description
 | ---           | ---                   | ---